Islandora-Collaboration-Group/ISLE/docs/install/install-production-new.md

 ---

-## Step 13: On Remote Production - Download the ISLE images
+## Step 13: On Remote Production - Download the ISLE Images

 * Download all of the latest ISLE Docker images (_~6 GB of data may take 5-10 minutes_):
-* _Using the same open terminal / Powershell_
+* _Using the same open terminal:_
       * Navigate to the root of your ISLE project
       * `cd ~/opt/yourprojectnamehere`
       * `docker-compose pull`